- What are my Options if I am a Settlement Class Member?

 - Should I get my own lawyer?

-You are not required to hire your own lawyer to pursue the claims in this Lawsuit or to submit a Settlement claim.
+You are not required to hire your own lawyer to submit a Settlement claim.
 Class Counsel are working on your behalf as a member of the Class.
-However, if you wish to do so, particularly if you have concerns over how staying in the Court Classes may affect your rights (see FAQ 24), you may retain your own lawyer at your own expense.
+However, if you wish to do so, you may retain your own lawyer at your own expense.
 Your own lawyer may appear on your behalf in this Lawsuit.

 - How will the lawyers be paid?

-The lawyers representing the Settlement Class will request an award from the Court for attorneys’ fees not to exceed thirty percent (30%) of the $255 million settlement plus any accrued interest.
-Class Counsel will also seek reimbursement of costs and expenses (1) advanced in litigating the case not to exceed $6,000,000, (2) for providing notice and administering the settlement not to exceed $6,500,000, and (3) for administering the Trust that holds the settlement payments not to exceed $250,000 per year.
-Class Counsel will also request service awards for the eighty-six (86) Class Representatives not to exceed a total of $1,000,000 in service awards in recognition of their work on behalf of the entire Settlement Class to achieve the Settlement.
+The lawyers representing the Settlement Class will request an award from the Court for attorneys’ fees not to exceed thirty percent (30%) of the $45,531,250 Altria Settlement plus any accrued interest.
+Class Counsel will also seek reimbursement of costs and expenses (1) advanced in litigating the case not to exceed $1,000,000 and (2) for providing notice and administering the settlement not to exceed $4,500,000.

 All awards for attorneys’ fees and expenses are subject to Court approval and will be paid from the Settlement Fund only after the Court approves them.

-Members of the Settlement Class and the Court Classes will not individually have to pay any attorneys’ fees or expenses in connection with the Lawsuit.
+Members of the Settlement Class will not individually have to pay any attorneys’ fees or expenses in connection with the Lawsuit.

 Please do not contact the Court, its Clerk, or JUUL Labs Inc.

-- How can I update my contact information?
+- How do I update my contact information?

 If, after you submitted a Claim Form, you change your postal or email address, it is your responsibility to inform the Settlement Administrator of your updated information.
-To update or change your address, please either call 1-855-604-1734 (Toll-Free), or send a letter signed by you that includes your former and current mailing addresses.
-Then, send the letter to the following address:
+To update or change your address, please either call 1-855-604-1734 (Toll-Free), or send a letter signed by you that includes your former and current mailing addresses to the following address:

 In re JUUL Labs, Inc.